jasonsmithio/pulumi-experiments/serverless/cloud-run-gpu/ollama-demo/README.md

 In the upper right hand corner, you should see "Select A Model".
 Choose `gemma2:2b1` and then type a question in the "How Can I help you today?" bar.
 Ask your question and see what happens.

-I would recommend doing this after the CLI as it will download `gemma2:2b` for you and you won't have to do it in the UI.
+I would again highly recommend doing this after the CLI as it will download `gemma2:2b` for you and you won't have to do it in the UI.

 ## Clean Up